SystemsBioinformatics/cbmpy-metadraft/README.md

 ```

 If you want to switch back to the *2018-1* library and results please edit the `_metadraft.cfg` file and change the value  of the `"metadraft_db_version"` key to `"2018-1"` (it is currently set to `"2019-1"`).

+- 0.9.7 removes the SIP dependency and is Python 3.10 compatible.

 ## Installation and system dependencies